 Although early data found bevacizumab offered benefit to some women with metastatic breast cancer, longer-term follow-up data did not confirm these findings.
 In 2011, the FDA withdrew its approval for the use of bevacizumab in the treatment of metastatic breast cancer .
 However, bevacizumab and other anti-angiogenesis are still under study for the treatment of metastatic breast cancer.
 Bevacizumab is still FDA-approved for use in other cancers.

 Tumors often develop resistance (stop responding) to drugs used to treat metastatic breast cancer.
 New ways to monitor response to treatment are under study.

 Many studies have shown circulating tumor cell levels can help predict survival for people with metastatic breast cancer [41-43].
 The more circulating tumor cells in the blood, the more advanced the metastatic breast cancer is likely to be.
-Having more of these cells may also predict a lack of response to treatment.
+However, it’s not clear how to use this information in clinical practice.

 After talking with your health care provider, we encourage you to consider joining a clinical trial of new treatments for metastatic breast cancer.
 If your medical center does not offer clinical trials, you may want to get a referral to a cancer center that is involved in clinical trials of new metastatic breast cancer treatments.

 BreastCancerTrials.org in collaboration with Susan G. Komen offers a custom matching service that can help you find a clinical trial for people with metastatic breast cancer.

 Learn more about clinical trials and find a list of resources to help you find a clinical trial.